Zhang-Ale/Pacman-Cubes/README.md

 **How to play:**
 WASD to move, mouse left click to shoot with a normal gun, R to reload a shotgun. <br>
-Collect 2 different powerups in the game: "UNSTOPPABLE" & "SHOTGUN". <br>
+Collect 2 different powerups in the game: **"UNSTOPPABLE" & "SHOTGUN"**. <br>
-"UNSTOPPABLE": your character becomes invincible and crushes the enemies upon contact. <br>
+**"UNSTOPPABLE"**: your character becomes invincible and crushes the enemies upon contact. <br>
-"SHOTGUN": your gun can turn into a shotgun for 5 seconds and shoot multiple bullets.
+**"SHOTGUN"**: your gun can turn into a shotgun for 5 seconds and shoot multiple bullets.
 Press R to reload the bullets to shoot again.

 **Game goal:**
 Kill 50 enemies to win!